siderolabs/go-kubernetes/README.md

 # go-kubernetes

-Go library with helpers to interact with Kubernetes API
+Go library with helpers to interact with Kubernetes API.